 Enhanced Observability

 The GA release integrates peer relays deeply into Tailscale’s visibility tooling.
-Administrators can use tailscale ping to verify relay connectivity and measure latency impact.
-Additionally, peer relays expose Prometheus-compatible metrics including tailscaled_peer_relay_forwarded_packets_total and tailscaled_peer_relay_forwarded_bytes_total, enabling teams to monitor relay usage, detect anomalies, and understand traffic patterns at scale.
-(Tailscale.
+Administrators can use tailscale ping to verify relay connectivity and measure latency impact; the ping view became peer-relay-aware in v1.92.1, so a relayed hop now prints its path explicitly, for example via peer-relay(67.4.225.236:7777:vni:619) in 306ms.
+Peer relays also expose Prometheus-compatible metrics including tailscaled_peer_relay_forwarded_packets_total and tailscaled_peer_relay_forwarded_bytes_total, enabling teams to monitor relay usage, detect anomalies, and understand traffic patterns across a fleet.
+A third gauge metric, tailscaled_peer_relay_endpoints, added in v1.94.1, reports the number of tunnels currently served by the local relay instance with a state label distinguishing connecting from open endpoints.
+[Updated June 2026] (Tailscale.
 “Client Metrics.”
 Tailscale Docs, 2026)

 Connection Types: A Comparison